PHOENIXCONTACT/MORYX-Framework/docs/tutorials/ServerModule/ServerModule.md

 ## The ModuleConsole.cs - File

 The module console provides a way to execute methods using the maintenance.
-It can be used for initial testing, debugging or 'admin access'-features.As a starting point for this feature you can create ModuleConsole.cs file in your _ModuleController_ folder, implement `IServerModuleConsole` and add methods using the Attribute `EntrySerialize` in order to see them on the UI.
+It can be used for initial testing, debugging or 'admin access'-features.
+For this feature you need to create a `ModuleConsole.cs` file in your _ModuleController_ folder, implement `IServerModuleConsole` and add methods using the Attribute `EntrySerialize` in order to see them on the UI.
 Although the interface is empty, it's needed for the export.

 ````C#
 [ServerModuleConsole]